top of page

 My work spans ecological research, mentorship, teaching, and illustration.
 My current research centers on questions of how plants compete with each other under climate gradients, with forays into native--invader interactions, the consequences of changing functional traits on ecosystem function, and the impacts of climate change on plant communities.

 I have received support from organizations including The Nature Conservancy, the California Native Plant Society, and the California Native Grassland Association.
-I have published my work in journals such as Invasive Plant Science and Management.

 bottom of page